Human rights in Malaysia: Children's rights

 Malaysians inherit citizenship from their parents.
 Persons who cannot prove that their parents were married, or whose parents were of different religions, are denied citizenship and considered stateless.
 Children who lack birth certificates cannot attend public or private schools.
 Primary education is compulsory, but this requirement is not enforced.
-Incest and other forms of sexual exploitation of children are common, as is the genital mutilation of girls.
-While statutory rape is illegal, enforcement is complicated by the fact that sharia law regards menstruating girls as adults.
+Incest and other forms of sexual exploitation of children are problems in rural areas.
+Statutory rape is illegal, for which the age of consent is 16 years old under the Penal Code.
 Child prostitutes are often treated not as victims but as delinquents.
 Many children of illegal immigrants live on the street and work menial jobs, commit crimes, or engage in prostitution.
 Malaysia is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction, but after the United Nations Human Rights Council's Universal Periodic Review of Malaysia in 2009, the government withdrew several but not all of its reservations under the Convention on the Rights of the Child (CRC) and acceded to the two optional protocols to the CRC.